Last Updated on August 7, 2022 by Max

 Usually, you have an excessive body mass, not because of muscles but fat.
-Fat or how it called adipose tissue consists mostly of lipid-rich cells which are the energy storage of the body.
-It has been shown both on humans and animals that adipose tissue is a site where the high activity of enzyme aromatase is observed.
-Aromatase converts testosterone (T) a male hormone produced in the testicles and making you masculine, into estrogen, or the most common form of estrogen estradiol (E2).
-Although E2 is called a female sex hormone, it plays a crucial role in multiple functions, including reproductive, in men’s bodies as well.
-And it works perfectly as long as you did not gain extra weight.
-Obese men have more aromatase activity than normal, more T irreversibly converts into E2 disrupting their balance.
-Males with increasing obesity have on average twofold higher estrogen levels in both systemic circulation and locally in the prostate.
-And of course, these hormonal changes not only make a man more feminine affecting his body shape, sexual sphere, and even his social behavior but have a significant influence on prostate health as well.
+Fat, or adipose tissue, consists mostly of lipid-rich cells, which are the body’s energy storage.
+It has been shown both in humans and animals that adipose tissue is a site where the high activity of enzyme aromatase is observed.
+Aromatase converts testosterone (T), a male hormone produced in the testicles that makes you masculine, into estrogen, or the most common form of estrogen estradiol (E2).
+Although E2 is a female sex hormone, it plays a crucial role in multiple functions, including reproductive, in men’s bodies.
+And it works perfectly as long as you do not gain extra weight.
+Obese men have more aromatase activity than normal, and more T irreversibly converts into E2, disrupting their balance.
+Males with increasing obesity have twofold higher estrogen levels in both systemic circulation and locally in the prostate.
+And of course, these hormonal changes make a man more feminine, affecting his body shape, sexual sphere, and even social behavior and significantly influencing prostate health.

 BMI >30 has been found to correlate with higher prostate weight, prostate-specific antigen (PSA), and more aggressive prostate cancer (Goris Gbenou MC et al. 2016).
 BMI thus is an additional risk factor besides PSA.

-The amount of adipose tissue is connected to the level of both acute and chronic inflammation.
+The amount of adipose tissue is connected to the acute and chronic inflammation levels.
 (Fox C.S. et al. 2007), There are two types of fat:

 - subcutaneous or peripheral fat.

-Studies show that it is visceral fat that contributes to inflammation in the body (Villaret A. et al. 2010).
+Studies show that visceral fat contributes to inflammation in the body (Villaret A. et al., 2010).

-Since BMI counts not only the amount of fat but the weight of muscles as well, often it cannot be used as a reliable criterion reflecting the real obesity rate.
-As an alternative waist circumference (WC) in determining visceral adiposity or central obesity has been proposed and successfully used in many studies.
+Since BMI counts not only the amount of fat but the weight of muscles, it can often not be used as a reliable criterion reflecting the real obesity rate.
+An alternative waist circumference (WC) in determining visceral adiposity or central obesity has been proposed and successfully used in many studies.
 To correctly measure WC, place a tape measure around your torso, just in the middle between the last ribs and hipbones.
-Keep the tape not compressing the skin and measure your waist just after you breathe out.
+Keep the tape not compressing the skin, and measure your waist just after you breathe out.
 Central obesity can be diagnosed if WC is larger than 90 cm (40 in) in men and 80 cm (35 in) in women.